Javelin1991/CZ1007_Data_Structures/README.md

 # CZ1007 : Data Structure

 ## Brief Description
-After completing the course, I have gained excelletnt understanding of C syntax and various types of data structures and their pros and cons.
+After completing the course, I have gained excelletnt understanding of **C syntax** and various types of **data structures** and their **pros and cons**.

+## Coursework Assignment
+Implementation of code for a given set of data structure related questions.
+Tasks include implementation of :

+- a function that aims to ``sort`` the items in the ``linkedlist`` in the ascending order.
+- a function that aims to move all the odd items in a linkedlist to the back and the even items, to the front
+- a function that aims to ``create`` a ``Queue`` based on the items from a linkedlist.
+- a function that aims to remove all the odd items from the Queue
+- a function that aims to print the items in a ``Binary Search Tree`` in post-order manner by using ``iterative method`` with ``two stacks``

 ## Knowledge Accquired includes: